On this page:

 Tips for licensees

-Getting along with neighbours is vital for licensees as heavy penalties apply to those who ignore a neighbour’s reasonable request.
-The following tips can be used to take appropriate action and avoid escalating complaints.
+Getting along with neighbours is vital for licensees.
+Penalties apply to licensees who ignore a neighbour’s reasonable request.
+The following tips can assist in taking an action and avoiding escalating complaints.

-- Take every complaint seriously and act quickly to address its cause - experience shows that if licensees ignore reasonable concerns the situation rapidly deteriorates.
+Take every complaint seriously and act quickly to address its cause.
+Experience shows that if licensees ignore reasonable concerns the situation can rapidly escalate.

-- Explain what you intend to do to address the problem and keep the complainant informed of your actions.
-Ask for further feedback from them.
+Explain how you will address the problem and inform the complainant of your actions.
+Ask for further feedback and follow-up with them.

 Help prevent problems